 You don’t need to jump into every garbage opportunity that appears in front of you.

-Just because you are trying to get very small movements, you think that you can be successful in entering any random place in the chart and have profit at the end of the day?
+Just because you are trying to get very small movements, do you think that you can be successful in entering any random place in the chart and have a profit at the end of the day?